Students with Disabilities who Access the Adapted Curriculum Certificate (SDAC)

 - Evidence of Emergency First Aid, CPR and Use of AED Certification or Training at the time of application for internship.

 *Students completing Virginia licensure programs are eligible for an exemption from VCLA if the Special Education licensure area they are pursuing will not be their initial teacher licensure in Virginia.
 Students exempt for this reason must provide documentation of this exemption.
-(Holding a VA License is not an approved exemption for meeting the Praxis II requirement or the VDOE Required Entry Assessment.)
+(Holding a VA License is not an approved exemption for meeting the VDOE Required Entry Assessment.)

 Students who are completing the Master's in Special Education in conjunction with their licensure program will need to complete the following courses to meet the MEd course requirements.
 The courses can be taken at any point in a student's program.
 Click here for a chart showing overlap in coursework of the licensure and MEd.
 The MEd courses can be taken at any point in a student's program.